paulhamsh/Simple-RISC-V-processor-using-Verilog/README.md

 # Vivado 2018.2

-To create the Vivado projects, download all the files from github to your directory (D:/RVSC in this example)
+To create the Vivado projects, download all the files from github to a folder (D:/RVSC in this example)
+Copy the TCL files from the Vivado sub-folder into this folder.
-In the Vivado folder you will find some TCL scripts.
-They assume a Windows path for the root but this can be changed to Linux.
+(They assume a Windows path for the root but this can be changed to Linux.)

+The directory should contain the folders for the modules and the TCL scripts from the Vivado folder.

 Edit  Run-All.tcl to have the correct location of all the project files and the part you are using (PATH and PART)
 ```